-So, what happens if you find yourself among the 80% of borrowers who can’t afford to pay back their payday loan?
+So, what happens if you find yourself among the 80% of borrowers who can’t afford to pay back their payday loans?
 Will you face jail time?

-What Does the Law Say Bbout Being Jailed for Not Repaying Debts?
+What Does the Law Say About Being Jailed for Not Repaying Debts?

 When we read 28 U.S. Code § 2007, “Imprisonment for debt,” we find that the federal government leaves the imprisonment of debts up to each state.
 A total of 41 states have language in their state constitutions that prohibit the jailing of an individual for not repaying a debt.
 The nine states that do not have this clause are Connecticut, Delaware, Louisiana, Maine, Massachusetts, New Hampshire, New York, Virginia, and West Virginia.

 Although there are no laws to stop imprisonment for debt in the aforementioned U.S. states, it is still highly unlikely that a person would face jail time when they fail to come up with the money to pay back their payday loan.
-According to The Wall Street Journal, the majority of jail sentences stem not from the failure to repay the debt but are instead for failure to appear in court, or for not following a court’s ruling on your case.
+According to The Wall Street Journal, most jail sentences stem not from the failure to repay the debt but are instead from failure to appear in court, or for not following a court’s ruling on your case.